dcarral/99bottles-polyglot/ruby/README.md

     gem install minitest

-If you would like color output, you can `require 'minitest/pride'` in the test file, or note the alternative instruction, below, for running the test file.

 In order to run the test, you can run the test file from the exercise
 directory:

     ruby beer_song_test.rb

-To include color from the command line:

-    ruby -r minitest/pride beer_song_test.rb